It was Tori Pendergast‘s second Paralympic Games but her first Paralympic downhill race, and she definitely had to wait for the privilege.

-As if the fastest event on the Para-alpine skiing calendar isn’t scary enough, Pendergast was attempting it at Winter Games for the first time.
-She competed in both slalom events only in Sochi four years ago.
+As if the fastest event on the Para-alpine skiing calendar isn’t scary enough, Pendergast was attempting it at a Paralympic Games for the first time.

-Add into the equation that the athlete before Pendergast – Switzerland’s Stephani Victor – crashed in her sit-ski.
+Add to the equation that the athlete before Pendergast – Switzerland’s Stephani Victor – crashed in her sit-ski.
 It took two technical crew more than five minutes to help Victor off the course.

-The Australian was the last runner to come down the 2,356-metre course at Jeongseon Alpine Centre but she was forced to wait… and wait…
+The Australian was the last runner to come down the 2,356m course at Jeongseon Alpine Centre but she was forced to wait…and wait…

 “It was a bit tough but that stuff is always a huge mental battle to try and get over,” the 27-year-old from the NSW Central Coast said.